jjharr/goperm/README.md

 Goperm is designed to be adapted to your own app, so it isn't quite a drop-in package.
 Here's what you need to do to get it up and running :

  1. Get dependencies.
 Goperm's only non-core dependency is [github.com/jmoiron/sqlx](https://github.com/jmoiron/sqlx).
 The tests also use [github.com/stretchr/testify/assert](https://github.com/stretchr/testify).
  2. Create the tables.
 Goperm uses five tables to do its thing.
-Migrations in the style of [github.com/mattes/migrate](https://github.com/mattes/migrate)are provided for Postgres.
+Migrations in the style of [github.com/mattes/migrate](https://github.com/mattes/migrate) are provided for Postgres.
 Still need to port these to MySql and possibly other stores.
  3. Set the database.
-The vanilla package relies on an unset instance of "database/sql".
+The vanilla package relies on an unset instance of "*sqlx.Db".
 You need to pass it a configure instance from your application.
  4. Set the user.
 The package defines a dummy User interface with primary key typed as interface{}.
 You should adapt that those dummy settings to match your application.